S1chemf/Allegro-Model-for-Predicting-Rare-Earth-Complexes-Binding-Energies/README.md

 # Allegro_model

-How to train an Allegro model with an example .yaml file?
+## Allegro training

-1. Install Allegro using the following instructions: https://github.com/mir-group/allegro
+1. Install Allegro using the instructions found here: https://github.com/mir-group/allegro
-2. Once installed, use your dataset in the yaml file to train the model with the following training command:
+2. A sample .yaml file is provided.
+Once Allegro is installed, use your dataset in the yaml file to train the model with the following training command: nequip-train filename.yaml

+## Allegro evaulation